Tom Goodman-Hill: Television

 Goodman-Hill is known for playing Joe Hawkins in Humans.
-He played PC in Ideal.
-He appeared in the Jonathan Creek episode 'Miracle in Crooked Lane' as Jeff, an episode of Murder in Mind, Series 5 of BBC One's Hustle as Alfie Baron and as the Reverend Golightly in Doctor Who episode ‘The Unicorn and the Wasp’.
+He played the police constable in Ideal.
+He appeared in the Jonathan Creek episode "Miracle in Crooked Lane" as Jeff, an episode of Murder in Mind, series 5 of BBC One's Hustle as Alfie Baron and as the Reverend Golightly in the Doctor Who episode "The Unicorn and the Wasp".

 He has had recurring parts in several comedies, including The Office as Ray, and Broken News.
 He also appeared as Brick Beckham in time-travelling comedy Goodnight Sweetheart.

-In 2007 he played Richard Helm in an episode of ITV's Lewis.

-In 2008 Goodman-Hill played John Lilburne in Channel 4's period drama, The Devil's Whore.
+In 2008, Goodman-Hill played John Lilburne in Channel 4's period drama, The Devil's Whore.
 Goodman-Hill can trace his father's family back to Lilburne's Uncle Joseph, through 16 generations.

-In 2011 he played Neil Hunter in drama Case Histories starring Jason Isaacs and in 2011 in Spy.
-In 2013–2016 Goodman-Hill played Mr Roger Grove in the ITV series Mr Selfridge and Dr Mawsley in The Thirteenth Tale for the BBC.
-He also appeared in episode 4 of series one of Call the Midwife and as Maurice Jones in a 2014 episode of ITV's Foyle's War entitled ‘The Russian House’.
+In 2011, he played Neil Hunter in the drama Case Histories starring Jason Isaacs and in 2011 in Spy.
+In 2013–2016, Goodman-Hill played Roger Grove in the ITV series Mr Selfridge and Dr Mawsley in The Thirteenth Tale for the BBC.

+He also appeared in episode 4 of series one of Call the Midwife and as Maurice Jones in a 2014 episode of ITV's Foyle's War entitled "The Russian House".
 In 2015 he starred in Channel 4's Humans.
 He has also narrated all current seasons of Ultimate Airport Dubai.

-In July 2016 Goodman-Hill played Assistant Commissioner Stone in the BBC's 3-part television adaptation of Joseph Conrad's 1907 novel The Secret Agent.
+In July 2016, Goodman-Hill played Assistant Commissioner Stone in the BBC's three-part television adaptation of Joseph Conrad's 1907 novel The Secret Agent.

-In March 2019 Goodman-Hill played Adam, the husband of Leah, in the ITV drama Cheat.
+In March 2019, Goodman-Hill played Adam, the husband of Leah, in the ITV drama Cheat.

-In February 2020 Goodman-Hill played DI Hewson in the BBC's Inside Number 9 in an episode called ‘Misdirection’.
+In February 2020, Goodman-Hill played DI Hewson in the BBC's Inside Number 9 in an episode called "Misdirection".

+Goodman-Hill played Darrien O'Connor, a sexual abuser, in Netflix's Baby Reindeer, released in April 2024.
+His performance earned a nomination for a Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.

 Radio

-Goodman-Hill has played numerous roles in various BBC Radio 4 productions, including: Jesus in Witness: Five Plays from the Gospel of Luke; Anton in The House of Milton Jones, Another Case of Milton Jones and Thanks a Lot, Milton Jones!; Ron, the security guard, in Self-Storage; Archie in three series of Hut 33; Claudius in I, Claudius; Martin in the episode ‘Newcastle’ in the third series of Cabin Pressure; Mason in My First Planet, and Søndergaard in the episode ‘Penguin Diplomacy’ in the second series of John Finnemore's Double Acts.
+Goodman-Hill has played numerous roles in various BBC Radio 4 productions, including: Jesus in Witness: Five Plays from the Gospel of Luke; Anton in The House of Milton Jones, Another Case of Milton Jones and Thanks a Lot, Milton Jones!; Ron, the security guard, in Self-Storage; Archie in three series of Hut 33; Claudius in I, Claudius; Martin in the episode "Newcastle" in the third series of Cabin Pressure; Mason in My First Planet, and Søndergaard in the episode "Penguin Diplomacy" in the second series of John Finnemore's Double Acts.